Noontalk Media Signs Three Thai Artistes To Tap Growth In Thailand's Media And Entertainment Market

 , or Somjet Saejang

 , is a Chinese actor, model and singer born in Thailand.
 In 2018, Jet garnered media and public attention during the Tham Luang cave rescue expedition, where he volunteered as an interpreter for the Chinese rescuer teams.
-He made his acting debut in the 2022 television drama series "Why You...
-Y Me?".
+He made his acting debut in the 2022 television drama series 'Why You...
+Y Me?'.
+Pentor ( ??? )

 , or Jeerapat Pimarnprom

 , 24, is a Thai singer, dancer and actor born in Phuket and he speaks fluent Mandarin.
 He graduated from the Shanghai International Studies University and is a member of the boy group LAZ1 as well as an ambassador for Lazada.
-Pentor made his solo debut in March 2023 with the digital single "Buzzkill".
+Pentor made his solo debut in March 2023 with the digital single 'Buzzkill'.
+Lissa ( ??? )

 , or Melissa Ann Wonson